 - 6 points

-- Students are able to (1) apply engineering synthesis and design processes relevant to civil engineering; (2) seek out the requirements and associated resources to assess the scope, dimensions, scale of effort and indicative costs of a complex engineering project; (3) apply technical knowledge, appropriate tools and problem-solving skills to achieve a desired outcome to satisfy user requirements; (4) apply project management tools and processes to the planning and execution of a design project; (5) conduct oneself in a professional manner; (6) critically analyse design inputs, processes and outputs; (7) locate and evaluate relevant standards and technical literature; (8) use discourse conventions relevant to the discipline; (9) communicate clearly, effectively and appropriately using written, oral and visual means; and (10) contribute to and/or manage a complex engineering project activity, as a member and/or leader of an engineering team.
+Students are able to (1) apply technical knowledge, structural engineering synthesis and design processes, appropriate tools and problem-solving skills relevant to civil engineering to achieve a desired outcome to satisfy user requirements; (2) seek out the requirements and associated resources to assess the scope, dimensions, scale of effort and indicative costs of a complex engineering project in structural design; (3) apply relevant standards, regulations, technical literature and safety requirements to a complex engineering project; (4) apply project management tools and processes to the planning and execution of a design project; (5) demonstrate ethical conduct and professional accountability; (6) communicate clearly, effectively and professionally using written, oral and visual means; and (7) contribute to a complex engineering project activity, as a member and/or leader of an engineering team.

 - Unit Coordinator(s)

 - Enrolment in 62550 Master of Professional Engineering (ID 356) (Civil Engineering specialisation)

 - GENG5505 Project Management and Engineering Practice (ID 2596)

 or CIVL2008 Structural Analysis